Cocamide DEA Discovered In Personal Care Products

-In my blog titled “Skin: The Largest Organ Of The Human Body”, posted on August 12, 2013, I stated that whether the claims about links to serious health issues are true or not, it is that “unknown” factor that worries me most.
+As I continue to say, whether the claims about links to serious health issues are true or not, it is that “unknown” factor that worries me most.

 Although there have been research studies into what is considered safe and what is not, the results often do not lead to clear-cut answers.
 Many chemicals in use in personal care products simply lack enough quality data for us to really understand how safe or risky they may be.